kmkr/splendid-nudibranch/content.md

 Loc		Dumaguete, The Philippines
 Latin	Pseudoceros ferrugineus
 Tags	2013 worm
 Desc	Flatworms lack circulatory and respiratory organs (such as gills), and respiration is performed by diffusion through the worm's entire surface.
 They are somewhat similar to nudibranchs in appearance, but the similarity is only superficial.
-It's easy to distinguish them by the lack of antennas/rhinophores, generally move faster and are (duh) flat.
+It's easy to distinguish them by the lack of antennas/rhinophores, that they generally move faster and are (duh) flat.
 They are also less evolved than nudibranchs.

 DSC00974.jpg